Entering a small town in Iraq seemed a quiet and friendly experience – until a children’s parade proceeded down the main street.

 Where you go after here?

-I see two lads giggle and jostle – to get scolded by a serious man.
+Two lads giggle and jostle – and get scolded by a serious man.

 I ask the guy standing beside me “What’s this for?”